Energy Performance - Plan and Reality

 - energy use of the electric vehicle charge

-At the time of writing (or updating) this article, I have 10 months of monitoring data.
+At the time of writing this article (last update March 2022), I have 12 months of monitoring data.
 The graph to the right shows the results of our actual energy use versus the prediction on a monthly basis.
 The graph shows that our monthly energy use (excluding the EV) is much lower (41% on average) than the energy use predicted by the Hot2000 sofware.

 Some possible reasons for this difference is the following: